 Weather in the gorge

 Remember that the gorge is on average 5 degrees cooler than its surroundings.
-In the summer, it is worth to bring a sweater, or a thinner coat – maybe even closed shoes and socks to change from your flip-flops.
+In the summer, it is worth bringing a sweater, or a thinner coat – maybe even closed shoes and socks to change from your flip-flops.

 Yes, you can take your dog here.
 Use of a muzzle is mandatory.